arnorhs/whisper/README.md

 ### Limitations
 - No unsubscribe yet
 - No namespaces
+- It's a singleton, so you can't have two instances of publishers/subscribers
+- Uses the revealing module pattern, but no module support - but you could probably hook it up by changing the last statement from adding something to the window

 ### Why?
 - Sometimes you don't need much.
 Sometimes you don't even need unit tests because you are